-11. It was noted in the May 2010 report that all the examiners' recommendations were met except for the requirement for the maintenance of records of account files and business correspondence by financial institutions.
-The situation remains unchanged.
+15. It was noted in the May 2010 report that all the examiners' recommendations were met except for the requirement for the maintenance of records of account files and business correspondence by financial institutions.
+The situation remains unchanged and this recommendation is not fully compliant..

-12. The situation as indicated in last follow-up report remains the same in relation to the legal provisions.
+16. The situation as indicated in a previous follow-up report remains the same in relation to the legal provisions.
 The outstanding requirement is the exclusion of one-off transactions from the suspicious transaction reporting requirement as noted in the Follow-Up Report of May 2010.
-This was reported in a previous t follow-up as being under review by the authorities.
-With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period July to December 2012.
+This was reported in a previous follow-up as being under review by the authorities.
+With regard to implementation, the following table gives a breakdown of the types of reporting entities which submitted SARs for the period January to July 2013.

-Table 4: Breakdown of Types of Reporting Entities Submitting SARs from July to December 2012
+Table 4: Breakdown of Types of Reporting Entities Submitting SARs from January to July 2013

 Sectors Entity SARs submitted

-Banking 68
+Banking 84

-Insurance 1
+Insurance 2

+Investment Companies, 24

+Securities Companies,

-Investment Companies 17
+Broker Dealers, Investment

+Advisors & Trust

-Mortgage Companies 4
+Mortgage Companies 2

-Credit Unions 13
+Credit Unions 10

-Money or Value Transfer 62
+Money or Value Transfer 190

 Services

-Accountants/Attorneys-at- 1
+Accountants/Attorneys-at- 2

 Law/Other Independent

 Legal Professional

-Motor Vehicles Sales 3
+Motor Vehicles Sales 4

-Real Estate 1
+Real Estate 2

-Private Members Clubs 1
+Private Members Clubs 6

+Jewellers 2

-TOTAL 171
+TOTAL 328

-13. The level of reporting for the six month period ending June 2012 as noted in the previous report was 123, while the figure indicated in the table above for the six month period ending December 2012 is 171, a 39% increase.
-An analysis of the breakdown of reporting entities highlights the continuing dominance of the banks and remittance companies in submitting SARs.
-Total SARs submitted by listed businesses was 68 with remittance companies accounting for 62.
-The low level of reporting by listed businesses especially when compared with the number of registered listed businesses which was 1, 465 at the end of January 2013 suggests that reporting by listed businesses continues to be ineffective.
+17. The level of reporting for the six month period ending December 2012 as noted in the previous report was 171, while the figure indicated in the table above for the seven month period ending July 2012 is 328, a 91.8% increase.
+An analysis of the breakdown of reporting entities highlights the continuing dominance of the banks and remittance companies in submitting SARs due to the volume of transactions conducted by the very nature of the businesses.
+Total SARs submitted by listed businesses was 206 with four remittance companies accounting for 190.
+As such, only 16 SARs have been submitted from a combined number of over 1,400 registered listed businesses as indicated in the last report. t This suggests that reporting by listed businesses continues to be ineffective.
+Given the above, this Recommendation in not fully compliant.